 Within the Dune universe, there is a powerful, quasi-religious female order called the Bene Gesserit.
 Members of the Bene Gesserit, develop magical powers through years of training.

-An important part of their training helps them to combat fear, the mind-killer in the quote in the introduction.
-The training involves a mantra called the Litany Against Fear, which they recite in their training to overcome their fears.
+An important part of their training helps them to combat fear, the mind-killer from the quote in the introduction.
+The training involves a mantra called the Litany Against Fear, which they recite in their training.

 I will face my fear.Source: Dune by Frank Herbert